Last Truck Scheduling for Middle-mile Next-day Delivery Coverage: Problem Definition

 \paragraph{Covered demand:} The utility of a last-truck schedule $\vX$ is determined by the amount of demand it \emph{covers}.
 In particular, we say that demand $d_{jkt}$ can be served next-day (\emph{covered}) by FC $i\in \cl I$ if the following conditions are met: \emph{(i)} the FC stores this item, i.e., $a_{ik}=1$; and \emph{(ii)} the last truck departs at or after $t$, i.e., there is a timeslot $\tau \geq t$ where $x_{ij\tau}=1$.
 If a certain demand at some DS is covered by an FC, then clearly there is no need (or benefit) to cover it by additional FCs.
 In other words, the servicing benefit is not additive.
 In order to capture accurately this salient feature of the model, we define:

 which amounts to $1$ if demand $d_{jkt}$ is served by one or more FCs, and to $0$ if no FC that possess product $k$ has scheduled its last truck at or after $t$.
-Ultimately, we are interested in the aggregate demand that is covered by \emph{any} FC, which can be defined as
+Ultimately, we are interested in the aggregate demand that is covered by \emph{any} FC:

-An example scenario is depicted in Figure \ref{fig:coverage} where two FCs serve a DS with their last trucks departing at $t=11$ and $t=18$.
-Notice that the orders covered by both FCs are less than the sum of individually covered orders, which is due to (a possible) inventory overlap.
+An example scenario is depicted in Figure \ref{fig:coverage} where two FCs can serve a DS with their last trucks departing at $t=11$ and $t=18$, as marked in the horizontal axis.
+The vertical axis shows the number of different orders that can be covered with next-day delivery for each possible warehouse combination, i.e., when using only the blue FC, when using only the orange FC, and when using both FCs (dark gray).
+The light-gray bars represent the total received orders for each time slot (here, granularity of hours is considered).
+Notice that the number of orders covered by both FCs are less than the sum of individually-covered orders, which is due to inventory overlap.
 Indeed $g(\vX)$ has the form of a coverage function, which is known to be monotone diminishing returns (DR) submodular \citep{nemhauser1978analysis}.

 Finally, note that we have restricted our analysis to networks that consist of FC-DS direct connections, while more complex networks with consolidation hubs \citep{wu-snd-ts23} are possible but left out of scope.
 Although the generalized mathematical model for these more complicated topologies is of its own interest, the additional benefit in NDD optimization is expected to be small.
-These intermediate nodes induce prohibitive loading/unloading and processing delays as well as deviations from optimal paths that result in much earlier departures $t^\text{(dd)}_{ij}$, and hence hardly improve the covered demand.
+These intermediate nodes induce prohibitive loading/unloading and processing delays, as well as deviations from the shortest (direct) paths, hence they induce much earlier departures $t^\text{(dd)}_{ij}$ which in turn deteriorate the demand coverage.